ReadMe file for Command Line Utilities by Ron Charlton, release 26

 adds thousands separators in the counts (they may be turned off with option -n).

-locc will count lines of Go source code as well as C source code.
+locc will count lines of Go and C++ source code as well as C source code.

 Release 20: Added locc to show a count of non-comment, non-whitespace lines of